iSame7/Flickery/README.md

 **Utility** : Contains app utility classes like AppConstants that is a shared constant class between all classes.

-**Marvel Base** : Is the core engine of the project.
-It contain the Networking logic (Networking.swift), `MarvelGateway.swift` that is implemented to acheive the Dependency Inversion Principle between networking logic and the rest of the App.
-And `MarvelFactory.swift` that implement/adopt to `MarvelGateway.swift` and finally the app dealing with it to get data from te network.
+**Flicker Base** : Is the core engine of the project.
+It contain the Networking logic (Networking.swift), `FlickerGateway.swift` that is implemented to acheive the Dependency Inversion Principle between networking logic and the rest of the App.
+And `FlickerFactory.swift` that implement/adopt to `FlickerGateway.swift` and finally the app dealing with it to get data from te network.

 **Modules** : Contains all VIPER Architecture design patterns modules.
 Every module has it's owen layer/components like Interactor, Presenter, View, Entity, Routing a.k.a (Wireframe).

-**MarvelTests** : Contains all unit testing files like testing VIPER modules and MarvelAuthenticationTests.
+**MarvelTests** : Contains all unit testing files like testing VIPER modules and FlickeryAuthenticationTests.

 # Design Patterns used: